sid888gaur/Plastic-World-The-Game/README.md

 This repository contains all the scripts and almost all the assets.

-MainMenu.unity is the intial scene and one should run that in order to start the game from the beginning.
+MainMenu.unity is the intial scene and one should run that in order to view the game from the intital scene.

+The Game Windows is the directory which contains the .exe file to run the game.